Outback – Mungo Prints

 Donata will be writing the introduction for the exhibition catalogue for the Mungo Project.

 Toni Stoekl is the publishing editor and creative director of the Mildura Living magazine.
 Mildura Living Magazine is a glossy, full colour, sophisticated lifestyle magazine showcasing the best of Mildura and the Sunraysia region.
 Published quarterly, inline with the seasons, Mildura Living magazine has a focus on people and events that make the Mallee an interesting and significant place.
+She will visit and be accompanied by photographer Alistair Eagle for the day on Thursday.

 La Trobe University